top of page

 What is the Creative Catalyst Foundation?

-The Creative Catalyst Foundation (CCF) is a student-run nonprofit organization dedicated to providing free art education and opportunities to underserved communities.
+The Creative Catalyst Foundation (CCF) is a student-run nonprofit organization dedicated to providing free art classes to underserved communities.
 We aim to ignite creativity, confidence, and self-expression—especially in kids who may not otherwise have access to structured art lessons.

 What can I expect from a typical program or lesson?